locborgtus/mic/course/2_c/3_conditional.md

 **Exercise:** Write a simple program that:

 1. Read an integer from the user.
 Use scanf().
-2. If the number is less than 10, print "This is a small number".
+2. If the number is less than 10, print "number is less than 10".
+3. Test your program with a variety of numbers.

 Make a new folder called `if`, and create the boilerplate.